cocos/cocos-docs/en/scripting/modules/index.md

 | `'cce:gizmo'` | Gizmo |
 -->

-### Build time constant
+### Constants at build time

 The editor module, `'cce.env'`, exposes some **constants** at build time.
-These constants represent the execution environment, debugging level, or platform identification.
+These constants represent the execution environment, debug level, or platform identification.
 Unlike other editor modules, `'cce.env'` allows access in a non-editor environment.

 As these constants are declared with `const`, it provides a good opportunity for code optimization.